-Monitoring studies from 2019/20 showed full sensitivity in Mato Grosso, Mato Grosso do Sul, Goias and single outliers were observed in Bahia.
+Monitoring studies from 2019/20 showed full sensitivity in Mato Grosso, Mato Grosso do Sul, Goias and single outliers were observed in Bahia which are under further investigation.

-Monitoring programs from 2020/21 showed most isolates being fully sensitive.
-Single outliers were found again.
+Monitoring programs from 2020/21 are ongoing.

 Monitoring programs were carried out with samples originating from 2017/18 and 2018/19 coming from Mato Grosso, Goias, Bahia, Mato Grosso do Sul.
 All samples were fully sensitive.